 The person who slaps the pile the quickest is able to claim the entire pile.
 If two players slap the pile simultaneously, the one who has contact with the most number of cards wins the slap.

-Player Elimination and Penalties in Egyptian Rat Screw
+Player Elimination & Penalties

 A player is eliminated once he or she has no more cards to flip.
 If the player's cards run out while challenging an Ace or face card, then either of two situations can occur.
 The next player may use the remaining chances to try and counter the challenge or the challenger can collect the pile and begin a new one.